graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

 *Note*: The example setups we'll show will be based on an architecture that makes use of the following components: querier, distributor, ingester, queryFrontend, gateway, compactor, ruler, indexGateway.
 Different architectures are possible so adjust to your needs as necessary.

-For an HA one thing that we will need to do is setup the several components with multiple replicas each, and loki-distributed values can be set for that purpose like in the following example snippet:
+For an HA setup, deploying several components with multiple replicas each, loki-distributed values can be set like in the following example snippet:
 ```yaml
 querier:
   replicas: 2